Johnny "Drama" Chase: Fictional biography

-Drama claims to be Irish and Chilean, and may be part Japanese.
-In "Gary's Desk", Drama along with Turtle and Vincent have their own offices in Eric's company, The Murphy Group.
+Drama claims to be Irish and Chilean and may be part Japanese.
+In "Gary's Desk", Turtle and Vincent have their own offices in Eric's company, The Murphy Group.

-Though it is never shown that Drama is fluent in multiple languages, he has quoted words in Spanish, French, Yiddish and Hebrew.
+Though it is never shown that Drama is fluent in multiple languages, he has quoted words in Spanish, French, Yiddish, and Hebrew.

 In the Season Five finale, Johnny becomes the co-owner of a Queens bar with Turtle's cousin Ronnie.
 Ronnie then had the bar renamed "Johnny Drama's".
-After that he became a partner with the owner, who had to settle a gambling debt problem.
+After that, he became a partner with the owner, who had to settle a gambling debt problem.

 In Season Six, Five Towns is still filming and is still a successful show.
 This changes for Drama when he threatens Five Towns NBC network executive Dan Coakley after he suspects Coakley is trying to sleep with Turtle's girlfriend, Jamie-Lynn Sigler.
 Coakley decides that instead of firing Drama, he will convince the writers to torture and humiliate Drama's character on Five Towns.
 Drama soon decides that he has enough of his character getting bad scenes and tries to get out of his contract on Five Towns and sign on to star on Melrose Place 2009 after Melrose Place producer Phil Yagoda offered him to audition for a role.
 Drama had been fired from the original Melrose Place series in 1993.

-In the season finale, after Drama's agent Lloyd Lee resigns from his secretary position at Ari Gold's agency to accept an offer from Gold's rival, Adam Davies at the Terrence McQuewick Agency, where Gold was fired from in 2005.
-Drama becomes unstable after hearing Lloyd's departure.
-Ari and Lloyd compete to get him out of his Five Towns contract and onto Melrose Place 2009.
+In the season finale, Drama's agent Lloyd Lee resigns from his secretary position at Ari Gold's agency to accept an offer from Gold's rival, Adam Davies, at the Terrence McQuewick Agency, where Gold was fired in 2005.
+Drama becomes unstable after hearing of Lloyd's departure.
+Ari and Lloyd compete to get him out of his Five Towns contract and onto Melrose Place in 2009.
 Drama is impressed by Ari's capability, so he verbally agrees to make Ari his permanent agent.
-However, an impassioned speech by Lloyd convinces Drama that he should remain with Lloyd who is more sincere and concerned for Drama.
-At the first Melrose Place 2009 audition, Drama fears rejection and has a mild heart attack and mental breakdown, urinating in his pants.
+However, an impassioned speech by Lloyd convinces Drama that he should remain with Lloyd, who is more sincere and concerned for Drama.
+At the first Melrose Place audition in 2009, Drama fears rejection and has a mild heart attack and mental breakdown, urinating in his pants.
 Drama then eventually decides that he is an actor and must redo the audition.
 He does well at the audition, but he is turned down by the network for being "too old".
-Phil Yagoda then notifies Drama that the network decided that he is ready to have a series created for him and offers an exclusive holding deal, which Drama had never had before.
-Delighted, Drama and Vince head to Italy to film Vince's new movie.
-His quote is now at least $100,000 (per episode) higher than it was on Five Towns for which he made $75,000 per episode.
+Phil Yagoda then notifies Drama that the network has decided that he is ready to have a series created for him and offers an exclusive holding deal, which Drama had never had before.
+Delighted, Drama, and Vince head to Italy to film Vince's new movie.
+His quote is now at least $100,000 (per episode) higher than it was on Five Towns, for which he made $75,000 per episode.